giantswarm/gitops-template/docs/add_cluster_crs.md

     EOF
     ```

-    **Note**, the node pool base is commented out at this point, because **admission controllers** involved will complain
+    **Note**, the node pool base is commented out at this point, because Giant Swarm's **admission controllers** will complain
     if we try to create both groups at the same time.
-Until support for the `managedBy: flux` is implemented, a workaround
+We're working on a solution.
+Until this is solved and support for
-    is to create cluster CRs and node pools CRs **by a two, separate PRs**.
+    the `managedBy: flux` is implemented, a workaround is to create cluster CRs and node pools CRs **in two, separate PRs**.

 1. (optional) create and apply additional patches if needed.